1984 Atlantic hurricane season: Tropical Storm Bertha

 On August 26, a tropical wave emerged into the Atlantic from the west coast of Africa.
-Tracking westward, the wave developed into a tropical depression about 1170 mi west-southwest of the southwesternmost islands of Cape Verde and in close proximity to the east of Arthur.
+Tracking westward, the wave developed into a tropical depression about 1170 mi west-southwest of the southwesternmost islands of Cabo Verde and in close proximity to the east of Arthur.
 A reconnaissance flight into the depression on August 31 indicated that it strengthened into Tropical Storm Bertha.
 Later that day, Bertha peaked as a minimal tropical storm with maximum sustained winds of 40 mph (65 km/h) and a minimum barometric pressure of 1007 mbar.
 The system moved northwestward due to a weakening high pressure ridge to the north.
 Based on observations from reconnaissance flights on September 1, Bertha was downgraded to a tropical depression.
 On September 2, Bertha turned north-northeastward into response to an approaching cold front.
 The cold front then eroded the high pressure ridge, causing the cyclone to accelerate northeastward.
 Bertha later merged with the cold front on September 4.

 Tropical Storm Cesar

-A second storm formed on August 31 as a non-tropical low strengthened into Tropical Storm Cesar off the East Coast of the United States.
-Cesar traveled east-northeast and strengthened gradually until it became extratropical and merged with another system off the coast of Newfoundland on September 2.
+The National Hurricane Center detected a low-level cloud circulation east of Jacksonville, Florida, on August 30.
+Moving north to northeastward due to a high pressure ridge to the east and a surface high pressure cell to the west, the system organized into a subtropical depression early on August 31 approximately 200 mi northwest of Bermuda.
+Based on a ship report of sustained winds of 40 mph (65 km/h), the subtropical depression transitioned into a tropical system and intensified into a tropical storm, receiving the name Cesar.
+On September 2, Cesar peaked with winds of 60 mph (95 km/h) and a minimum atmospheric pressure of 994 mbar, but soon merged with an extratropical low east of Newfoundland.

 Tropical Depression Seven

 A tropical wave moved across Central America into the far eastern north Pacific Ocean by August 28.
 The system moved westward with no signs of development until September 1, when an upper-level low to its north across the Gulf of Mexico caused an area of thunderstorms to form just south of the Mexican coastline.
 An upper trough developed across the southern Plains of the United States, which slowly lured the northern portion of this increasingly large disturbance northward through the Mexican Isthmus.
 The southern portion moved westward, developing into Hurricane Marie.
 For a short while, Marie acted as a source of vertical wind shear from the west for this system, halting further development.

 By September 6, the disturbance had emerged into the southwest Gulf of Mexico and consolidated into a smaller system which had enough organization to be classified as a tropical depression, the seventh of the season.
 The depression moved north-northwest into northeast Mexico on the afternoon of September 7, dissipating completely on September 8.
+Heavy rains fell over parts of Mexico, with a peak total of 34.65 in in Chicontepec de Tejeda, Veracruz.
+This precipitation contributed to ongoing floods, especially in Tamaulipas and Veracruz.